CUBRID/cubrid-manual/en/sql/query/select.rst

     When you run the above SELECT query, "GROUP BY a, b" is translated as:

-    *   GROUP BY NVL(b, 2) (alias name b) in 9.2 or before.
+    *   "GROUP BY a, NVL(b, 2)"(alias name b) in 9.2 or before.
 The result is the same as Q2's result as below.

         .. code-block:: sql